iestynlee/Bookings/README.md

 # Bookings
-ECM1410 This is a bookin system for covid
+ECM1410 This is a booking system for covid